Hebrew alphabet: History

 The Canaanite dialects were largely indistinguishable before around 1000 BCE.
 An example of related early Semitic inscriptions from the area include the tenth-century Gezer calendar over which scholars are divided as to whether its language is Hebrew or Phoenician and whether the script is Proto-Canaanite or Paleo-Hebrew.

 A Hebrew variant of the Proto-Canaanite alphabet, called the Paleo-Hebrew alphabet by scholars, began to emerge around 800 BCE.
 An example is the Siloam inscription (c.
 700 BCE).

 The Paleo-Hebrew alphabet was used in the ancient kingdoms of Israel and Judah.
 Following the Babylonian exile of the Kingdom of Judah in the 6th century BCE, Jews began using a form of the Imperial Aramaic alphabet, another offshoot of the same family of scripts, which flourished during the Achaemenid Empire (and which in turn had been adopted from the Assyrians).
 The Samaritans, who remained in the Land of Israel, continued to use the Paleo-Hebrew alphabet.
 During the 3rd century BCE (after the end of the Achaemenid Empire in 330 BCE), Jews began to use a stylized, "square" form of the Imperial Aramaic alphabet, while the Samaritans continued to use a form of the Paleo-Hebrew script called the Samaritan alphabet.
 For a few centuries, Jews used both scripts (although use of Paleo-Hebrew was limited then) before eventually, after the 1st century BCE, settling on the square Assyrian form.

 The square Hebrew alphabet was later adapted and used for writing languages of the Jewish diasporasuch as Karaim, the Judeo-Arabic languages, Judaeo-Spanish, and Yiddish.
 The Hebrew alphabet continued in use for scholarly writing in Hebrew and came again into everyday use with the rebirth of the Hebrew language as a spoken language in the 18th and 19th centuries, especially in Israel.

+14th century tarsh blockprint from the Cairo Geniza; quoting Deuteronomy 28:6, likely intended to be hung on a doorway or as a welcome placard.